MohammedFCIS/Competitions/README.md

-# Compositions
+# Competitions
-The will include solutions for different data science compitions form Kaggle or CrowcAnalytix.
+The will include solutions for different data science compitions form Kaggle or CrowdAnalytix.